edgarhsanchez/ai_code_buddy/README.md

 # If Metal not available on Apple Silicon:
 cargo install ai-code-buddy --features gpu-metal --force

-# If CUDA not available with NVIDIA:
+# If CUDA not available with NVIDIA (Windows only):
 cargo install ai-code-buddy --features gpu-cuda --force
 ```